 What are the advantages of a sewing machine?

 From a repair perspective, sewing machines can be used to repair worn, torn, or unused clothes by yourself.
-Having a sewing machine and preparing your own clothing, backpacks, and bags will help you to save money.
-Sewing machines are also much faster than hand sewing, saving sewers time.
-Sewing machines are also very convenient, once you learn how to use the machine.
-As opposed to hand sewing, sewing machines produce professional-quality stitches that are hard to achieve when sewing by hand.
+Repairing your own clothing, backpacks, and bags will help you to save money.
+Sewing machines are also much faster than hand sewing, so they are more convenient for large repairs.
+When compared to hand sewing, sewing machines produce professional-quality stitches that are hard to achieve with hand sewing.

 - Wikipedia: Sewing Machine